bmadeira7/newsFlow/README.md

-# newsFlow homework assignment 14
-all the news thats fit to scrape
+# newsFlow homework assignment 14 (all the news thats fit to scrape )

 ## News scraping website

-News Flow news scaper is web app that scrapes news from infowars web site.
+News Flow news scaper is a web app that scrapes news from the infamous Infowars web site.

 ## Technologies Used